 Pursuant to the Governor's Executive Order N-39-20 (PDF) related to the COVID-19 state of emergency, the Director of the California Department of Public Health (CDPH) may waive any of the professional certification requirements and amend scopes of practice of Chapter 2 of Division 2 of the Health and Safety Code (HSC) and accompanying regulations with respect to CNAs.
-CDPH is temporarily waiving specified CNA requirements and suspending regulatory enforcement of the following provisions:
+CDPH is temporarily waiving specified CNA requirements and suspending regulatory enforcement contained in this AFL.

-1. HSC section 1337.5(b)(2)-(3) and Title 22 of the California Code of Regulations (CCR) section 71835(j): A nurse assistant enrolled in an approved certification training program may continue to be employed throughout the declared emergency for more than 3 months after the start date of employment.
-A nurse assistant may delay completion of the training program and competency testing until after the end of the declared emergency but is encouraged to complete the program as training programs resume.
+- HSC section 1337.5(b)(2)-(3) and Title 22 California Code of Regulations (CCR) section 71835(j): A nurse assistant enrolled in an approved certification training program may continue to be employed for more than 3 months after the start date of employment.
+A nurse assistant may delay completion of the training program and competency testing but is encouraged to complete the program as training programs resume.
 A nurse assistant who has not completed the training program shall only render services at the competency level confirmed by the training program on a competency checklist to be shared with the facility.

-3. HSC sections 1263(c), 1337.1(e)(2), 1337.6 and 22 CCR section 71839: All CNAs in an active status are encouraged to renew following normal timelines.
-A CNA seeking certificate renewal may complete any of the 48 required hours of in-service or continuing education units at any time during the 2-year recertification period and may complete all of the required 48 hours through online or distance learning formats.
+- HSC sections 1263(c), 1337.1(e)(2), 1337.6 and Title 22 CCR section 71839: All CNAs in an active status are encouraged to renew following normal timelines.
+A CNA seeking certificate renewal may complete any of the 48 required hours of in-service or continuing education units at any time during the 2-year recertification period and may complete all the required 48 hours through online or distance learning formats.

-If you have any questions about this AFL, please contact the Professional Certification Branch, Aide and Technician Certification Section via email at firstname.lastname@example.org.
-Please include reference to AFL 20-35: Suspension of Professional Certification Requirements for CNAs in the subject line of the email.
+If you have any questions about this AFL, please contact the Healthcare Workforce Branch, CNA Review/eLearning & Licensing Section via email at firstname.lastname@example.org.
+Please include reference to AFL 20-35.8: Suspension of Professional Certification Requirements for CNAs in the subject line of the email.